Carbon monoxide (CO): A colourless, odourless, tasteless and poisonous gas produced by burning carbon fuels.

 Schedule an annual appliance inspection

-Install a Canadian-certified CO alarm
+Install a CO alarm

-If your alarm isn’t hardwired, check your batteries twice a year.
-And if it’s more than seven years old (check the end of like date), get a new one.
+- If your alarm isn’t hardwired, check your batteries twice a year.
+If it’s more than seven years old (check the end of life date), it’s time to get a new one.

-Never operate portable fuel-burning devices
+Never operate portable fuel-burning devices indoors

-CO Awareness Week
+Carbon Monoxide Awareness Week

-The effects can be devastating, and every year people die or are hospitalized due to CO poisoning.
-This can be prevented by having all fuel-burning appliances in your home serviced each yer and having functioning CO alarms that will signal an alert when the gas is present.Download our media kit
+The effects of CO poisoning can be devastating, and every year people die or are hospitalized due to exposure.
+You can help prevent CO poisoning in BC by having all fuel-burning appliances in your home serviced each year and by having functioning CO alarms that can signal an alert when the gas is present.Download our media kit